JianLiu1835/LightAlign/README.md

 LightAlign executes in 5 steps.
 Upon completion, "All steps done." will be displayed.
 The final output is the PAF file in the output path.

 ## Limitations
+Currently, LightAlign is limited to the assembly of HiFi reads.

 ## Contact
+liujian_HZAU@outlook.com